 Integration is committed to furthering social responsibility initiatives beyond our business operations, which are aligned with the ethical guidelines listed above.
 From the 17 Sustainable Development Goals (SDG) promoted by the United Nations, we have selected three to actively support based on those areas that our business practices and culture can make an impact.
 Our choice in the causes we support takes into consideration our vocation, and qualities and characteristics as a corporate entity.
 Thus, we are dedicated to contributing to the future sustainability of:

 Integration currently supports four NGOs* within these categories, and we are constantly expanding our partnership efforts.

 For more information about the social responsibility guidelines and principles of the UN and ISO 26000, as well as the UN’s 17 SDGs and those Integration is committed to furthering, please see below.

-How we make an impact:
+How we support:

 Work with NGOs in specific demands, offering consultancy expertise, for instance, such as the redesign of the IAS governance model.
-For budget definition, it is also translated as man/hour values, like an normal consultancy project.

 Directly contribute with money so that NGOs can afford their operation and pay their employees.
-For budget definition, it translates to a direct expense line according to the amount of money Integration is going to donate.

 Who we work with: